All News Blog Videos

 You can arrange your notary appointment to take place at one of our offices in London, Manchester, or Sheffield.
 Alternatively, you can use our mobile notary service to book your appointment at a reasonable time and place that suits you.

-Additionally, we work closely with the Foreign, Commonwealth and Development Office (FCDO) to get your documents issued with an apostille.
-We offer a standard service that takes 10 to 15 to get an apostille from the FCDO, and a fast-track option that takes 5 to 7 days
+Additionally, we work closely with the FCDO to get your documents issued with an apostille.
+We offer a standard service that takes 15 to 20 to get an apostille from the FCDO, and a fast-track option that takes 5 to 7 days

 For countries that do not accept apostilles, we can instead assist you with embassy legalisation.
 This process usually takes longer than the apostille process.